-During CSA pick-up hours we usually have a small “farm stand” with surplus harvest from the day.
-CSA members can purchase extras at a discounted rate and other members of the community are also welcome to come and purchase from us.
-In the past some of our produce has been available at the Cully Farmers Market (Thursday evenings from June – September on NE 42ndAv near Alberta) and we hope that will be the case again in 2019.
+During CSA pick-up hours we have a small “farm stand” with surplus harvest from the day.
+Both CSA members and other members of the community are welcome to come and purchase from us.

 How many people will a share feed?

-Depending on how much you cook at home, and how many vegetables you use a single share might feed a family of four, or an individual.
+This depends on how much you cook at home, and how many vegetables you use.
+A single share might feed a family of four, or an individual.
 We strive to create mixes each week that complement each other and will create multiple meals, maybe even feed you for the whole week.

 Do you offer half shares?